Toyota Corolla Touring Sports Review 2025: Price, specs & boot space

 These clever little apps can mirror your phone’s display so you can use things like Spotify and Google Maps via the car’s big screen, using the menus on your phone that, let's face it, you already know like the back of your hand.

-What’s not so great is interior space of the Toyota Corolla Touring Sports.
-Fine, there’s plenty of room up front, but the back seat will be a little cramped for taller adults and the boot isn't the biggest – a Skoda Octavia Estate is better on both fronts.
+What’s not so great is the interior space of the Toyota Corolla Touring Sports.
+Fine, there’s plenty of room up front, but the back seat will be a little cramped for taller adults, and the boot isn't the biggest – a Skoda Octavia Estate is better on both fronts.

-The entry-level 1.8-litre hybrid has a modest 122PS and offers reasonable performance with exceptional in-town fuel economy, but if you plan on carrying significant loads then the more powerful 184PS 2.0-litre hybrid is the way to go.
-It’s still cheap-to-run, but the additional performance gives noticeably more get-up-and-go.
+The entry-level 1.8-litre hybrid has a modest 141PS and offers reasonable performance with exceptional in-town fuel economy, but if you plan on carrying significant loads, then the more powerful 180PS 2.0-litre hybrid is the way to go.
+It’s still cheap to run, but the additional performance gives noticeably more get-up-and-go.

-Okay, so the Toyota Corolla Touring Sports is not going to leave you grinning like a patient on laughing gas, but it’s direct steering and well-contained body lean means it’s a car you can hustle about with complete confidence.
-Only the noisy and unresponsive CVT automatic gearbox – fitted as standard to hybrid models – spoils the fun.
-Still, it’s the closest Toyota’s got to matching the fun-to-drive Ford Focus
+Okay, so the Toyota Corolla Touring Sports is not going to leave you grinning like a patient on laughing gas, but its direct steering and well-contained body lean mean it’s a car you can hustle about with complete confidence.
+Only the noisy and unresponsive CVT automatic gearbox, fitted as standard to hybrid models, spoils the fun.
+Still, it’s the closest Toyota’s got to matching the fun-to-drive Ford Focus.

-And it’s this all-round ability that makes the Toyota Corolla Touring Sports such a strong choice.
-It’s nice to drive but comfortable, stylish to look at but also practical.
-Throw in Toyota’s legendary build quality and the outstanding fuel economy of its hybrid engines and you have an extremely strong contender if you’re looking for a new family estate car.
+And it’s this all-around ability that makes the Toyota Corolla Touring Sports such a strong choice.
+It’s nice to drive, but comfortable, stylish to look at, and also practical.
+Throw in Toyota’s legendary build quality and the outstanding fuel economy of its hybrid engines, and you have an extremely strong contender if you’re looking for a new family estate car.

 Looking for a used car for sale?
 We've got 100s of Toyota Approved Used Cars for Sale for you to choose from, including a wide range of Toyota Corolla Touring Sport cars for sale.